 7. Building materials

 From experience, I will advise you to go for products you are familiar with and can easily sell or go for products you have done detailed findings on.
 I will also advise you to go for quality products to create a standard for both you and the goods you sell.

-3. Register Importation Business
+3. Register the Importation Business

 Registration with all necessary regulatory bodies in Nigeria is important especially if you plan on running your mini importation business for a long time.
 If you are going into it for a short time you might not really need to register your mini importation business.
-For all checks and balancing you need to register your mini port business with The CAC – corporate Affairs Commission.
+For all checks and balances, you need to register your mini port business with The CAC – Corporate Affairs Commission.

 If you are importing foods or drugs you need to register your product with the NAFDAC – National Agency for Food and Drugs Administration and Control.
 Read our guide on how to register your business name in Nigeria.

 4. Locate an Online Seller

 There are many online sellers in the world.
-Some are based in China, USA, Japan, UK and others.
+Some are based in China, the USA, Japan, the UK, and others.
 Many of these sellers have e-commerce stores.
 All you have to do is visit these sites to shop for goods by buying in large quantities and get the goods imported to Nigeria.

 You can other your products from these websites above.
-They are all based in china.
-To other from these websites you need to first convert the cost of the goods from yen to naira before paying.
+They are all based in China.
+To other from these websites, you need to first convert the cost of the goods from yen to naira before paying.

-5. Order Products Online
+5. Order Products from Online Store

 You need to pay for your products after selectively choosing them on the e-commerce store.
 You can use your naira MasterCard to pay as long as it can be used for online banking.
 If the debit card you are using cannot be used for online banking it is best you go to your bank to get a debit card suitable for this alone.
 Check out how to shop online safely in Nigeria for more details on payment and how not to lose your money.

-6. Get Products Imported
+6. Get the Products Shipped

 After paying for your products you need to choose a clearing agency to import your products from China or any other country to Nigeria.
 If you do not have too much money to pay before delivery you can simply pay after the products are delivered to your doorstep.
-The cost of importation is relatively expensive however, the weight of your goods determines how much you will be charged for importation to Nigeria.
+The cost of importation is relatively expensive.

+However, the weight of your goods determines how much you will be charged for importation to Nigeria.
 After all these, products take 14 to 21 days to arrive in Nigeria.

-7. Sell Imported Products
+7. Start Selling your Imported Products

 It is important for you not to wait for products to arrive before you start advertising your products and creating a customer base so that when products arrive at your doorstep you can start selling them immediately.
 Depending on your kind of products you can sell to sellers (wholesalers) or simply sell as a retailer to customers.

 Mini importation business is a lucrative business in Nigeria on all sides.
 You just have to choose wisely the products you want to sell to the Nigerian market.
 Foreign exchange also plays a vital role in the prices or cost of products in the mini importation business in Nigeria.